File Sync

 Web ui instructions

-- Click on the sync icon in the left sidebar when running the desktop or android app (must be on localhost)
+5. Click on the sync icon in the left sidebar The sync page

 CLI instructions